MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/migrate-to-operations-manager-managed-instance.md

 8. Configure and verify connectors.
    For example: Configure and verify connectors for ITSM tools and automation.

-9. Once all the monitoring data, reporting, notification, connectors, permissions, and groups are verified in SCOM MI, uninstall agent configuration for the old Operations Manager environment.
+9. Once all the monitoring data, reporting, notification, connectors, permissions, and groups are verified in SCOM Managed Instance, uninstall agent configuration for the old Operations Manager environment.

 >[!Note]
 >Overrides target a specific instance of a class and may not work after migration of management packs, as instance ID might change between management groups.
 Group membership configured on specific instances might not work either.

-Provided the procedure for the following artifacts as an example:
+Provided the migration details for the following artifacts as an example:

 - Management Packs and Overrides
 - Dashboard